SERG-Delft/serg-delft.github.io/_events/2020-09-11-reading-club-building-theories-se.md

 We're starting up the reading club again :)
 Next Wednesday we'll be talking about empirical software engineering and building theories 🧑‍🏫🧑‍💻

-Join us on September the 9th, 16:00 - 17:00 (this is one hour after the SERG talk ends) on Zoom to discuss:
+Join us on September the 11th, 13:00 - 14:00 on Zoom to discuss:

 **"Buildng Theories in Software Engineering"** by Easterbrook et al. (Chapter 12 in this pdf: https://www.cin.ufpe.br/~fmcf2/Doutorado/2008-Guide%20to%20Advanced%20Empirical%20Software%20Engineering.pdf#page=317)